 Used Pile: Dice here have been used up.
-At the end of your turn, all dice Out of Play are moved here.
-When you spend energy during your opponent's turn, it goes directly here.
-Dice here are returned to your bag when you would try to draw a die but cannot.
+At the end of your turn, all dice Out of Play are moved to the Used Pile.
+When you spend energy during your opponent's turn, the dice used go directly here.
+Dice in the Used Pile are returned to your bag when you need to draw a die but cannot.

-LIOW TO FLAN
+LIOW TO FLAY